12 DAY / COLOMBIA BACKCOUNTRY DISCOVERY

 Outside, there are two large hot thermal pools.
 Sitting in the steaming hot pools while feeling the cool mountain air and looking out over the valley below feels great after a long ride.
 The lodge is also great for bird watching.
 Located on a hillside above it, there's a birding shelter beside a gushing stream where 17 species of hummingbird come to feed including the second largest hummingbird species in the world.
 The front desk can provide you with brightly colored sugar water feeders to feed the birds from your hand.

 Head uphill through a side road and you’ll come to a forest of frailejones, a tundra plant that’s been adapting at this altitude for eons, covering its flowers in white hairs to protect it from the sun and surrounding its stems in dead leaves to protect it from the cold.

-The ride to Medellín takes around two hours on a paved road and is fairly uneventful if there isn't any traffic.
-Starting about an hour after leaving Guatapé you will notice that the traffic begins to get heavier.
+The ride to Medellín takes around five hours on a paved road and is fairly uneventful if there isn't any traffic.
 Highway congestion from busses and people returning to Medellín can make the highway more challenging.
-The last leg of the trip dropping into Medellín's valley is a bit steeper so be sure to watch your speed and increase your following distance.
+Be sure to watch your speed and increase your following distance.